IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 Main benefits of the above approach include:

 - Constant edit mode: typing while a cell is selected will immediately enter it in edit mode with the value typed, replacing the existing one
-- Any non-data rows are skipped when navigating with `Enter`/`Shift+Enter`
+- Any non-data rows are skipped when navigating with `Enter`/`Shift+Enter`.
-- Should grouping, master detail or any other feature adding headers as records is enabled, enter will navigate you to the next editable cell skipping all headers.
 Cycling quickly trough the values has neever been easier

 ## CRUD operations